 Troubled Coast – Awake and Empty Review

-Sometimes it can be hard to explain the role of distorted vocals to those who are not familiar with the…
+[rating: 5] Sometimes it can be hard to explain the role of distorted vocals to those who are not familiar…

 Sometimes it can be hard to explain the role of distorted vocals to those who are not familiar with the more –core side of music.
 While it’s very often used as the most brutal form of vocal delivery to fit the music (see: low tone Slam gurgles) it is commonly used as an expression of emotion in genres such as Post-Hardcore.
 The screams represent less of a fitting puzzle piece to the overall aggression of the music and instead represent the emotional tone of the vocalist.
 One of the best examples of this in my opinion is La Dispute’s first album Somewhere At The Bottom Of The River Between Vega and Altair where Jordan Deryer’s changes between singing and screaming showcases the dynamics of the vocal’s emotions.